 We explore ecophysiological and evolutionary processes in order to predict how our conservation approaches will affect biodiversity.
 We carry out field studies, experimental investigations of evolutionary processes, ecophysiological computer modelling, genetics of complex traits, and analysis of entire genomes to understand how organisms adapt to changing environmental conditions.
 New approaches such as ecological genomics and stable isotope analysis are vitally important components of the battle to save Australia's rare, endangered and vulnerable species.
-We examine the movement dynamics of populations of key species of birds, fish and mammals using ecological, genomic and modelling approaches, in order to understand what conditions will allow them to survive.
+We examine the mobility, fitness and evolutionary ability of populations of plants and animals using ecological, genomic and modelling approaches, in order to understand what conditions will allow them to survive.